 - Does location have a “buy today – get a discount!” product section?

 - Is product cross-merchandising deployed at end caps and feature areas?

 Customer and Donor Engagement/Experience

 - Do you have a positive first impression of the store?

 - Is fragrance of store pleasant?

-- Is consignment log up to date, if applicable?
+- Consignment log is up to date, if applicable?

-- Sales floor employees are knowledgable and helpful?
+- Sales floor employees are knowledgeable and helpful?